-How Well Funded Is Your Plan
+How Well Funded Is Your Plan?

-The law requires the administrator of the Plan to tell you how well the Plan is funded using a measure called the "funded percentage."
-The Plan divides its assets by its liabilities on the Valuation Date for the plan year to get to this percentage.
-In general, the higher the percentage, the better funded the Plan.
-Your Plan's funded percentage for the Plan Year and each of the two preceding plan years is shown in the table below.
-The table also states the value of the Plan's assets and liabilities for the same period.
+The law requires the Plan's administrator to explain how well the Plan is funded, using a measure called the "funded percentage."
+The funded percentage is calculated by dividing Plan assets by Plan liabilities.
+In general, the higher the percentage, the better funded the plan.
+The chart below shows the Plan's funded percentage for the Plan Year and the two preceding plan years.
+It also lists the value of the Plan's assets and liabilities for those years.